victorjeman/react-training-app-2023/readme.md

 ## Users feature

 ### Challenge "users are not loaded from the API"
+We are unable to load the users from the API.
+Please add the necessary code to fix this issue.

 ### Challenge "single user is not loading from API"
+We are unable to load a single user from the API.
+Please add the necessary code to fix this issue.

 ### Challenge "create single user missing API"
+We are unable to create new users.
+Please add the necessary code to fix this issue.

 ### Challenge "users table is not reloading on update"
+When we update a user the table doesn't display the updated data.
+Please fix the issue.